 In Memoriam: Lucía Mayerson David

-We are deeply saddened by the death of Lucía Mayerson-David on December 30, 2011.
+Lucía Mayerson-David passed away on December 30, 2011.
 Lucía was a founding member of the Gastón Institute and a member of its Board for many years.
 Perhaps the longest serving Latina at UMass Boston, Lucía was President of the Latino Coalition at UMass Boston, a network that reflected her vision of uniting students, staff, and faculty around issues important to our on- and off-campus Latino community.

 Lucía led UMass Boston’s Institute for Learning and Teaching (ILT) for thirty-two years, collaborating with Boston Public Schools to develop and maintain culturally responsive and empowering programs for underserved students.
 Its projects included the TAG Latino Program — the first program geared to support Latino students in Boston's exam schools — and Project ALERTA, which received an award from the National Arts and Humanities Council and a $10,000 grant from First Lady Michelle Obama.